-- Use it as your Importer Number and Import your product to Canada
+- Use as Importer Number and with Canada Border Services Agency

 Where to register:

-Registration is done through the Canada Revenue Agency and can be done online, by mail, fax or phone.
+Register with Canada Revenue Agency which can be done online, by mail, fax or phone.

 - For information on the requirements of each type of registration, click here.

 - For a fillable online-PDF of the RC1 form (request for a business number), click here.